 Tax Credits: Overpayments and underpayments

-Overpayments and underpayments are a normal part of the tax credits system.
-This is because when a tax credits award is made it is not final until a final entitlement decision is made which is usually after the end of the tax year for which it has been given or shortly after a claim is ended during a tax year (where a person claims Universal Credit in the same tax year).
+Overpayments and underpayments were a normal part of the tax credits system.
+This is because when a tax credits award was made it was not final until a final entitlement decision was made which was usually after the end of the tax year for which it had been given or shortly after a claim ended during a tax year (where a person was sent a migration notice or tax credit closure notice to claim universal credit or pension credit).

 This section of the website gives a brief view of overpayments and underpayments.